A common misconception is that you only have to perform a conversion audit when something seems wrong on your website.

 How to Run a CRO Audit on Product Pages

-The product page is the stage, in the customer journey, where visitors make the decision to purchase or not.
+The product page is the stage in the customer journey where visitors make the decision to purchase or not.
 This means whatever you do on product pages can make or break conversions.
-This is something you should think about when running conversion audits on product pages.
+This is something to consider when conducting conversion audits on product pages.

-When it comes to product pages, there are four elements that you should focus on in order to make it convert more visitors into customers:
+When it comes to product pages, there are four elements that you should focus on in order to make them convert more visitors into customers:

 The product is the main center of attraction and the reason why people visited your website.
 It should be presented in a that alleviates fears and concerns that visitors might have.
 Using high-quality images and featured videos that show how to use the product may help answer questions that your potential customers have before they purchase your product.